alpinebuster/pgadmin/docs/en_US/mfa.rst

 Setup two-factor authentication
 ===============================
-To set up 2FA for pgAdmin 4, you must configure the Two-factor Authentication settings in *config_local.py* or *config_system.py* (see the :ref:`config.py <config_py>` documentation) on the system where pgAdmin is installed in Server mode.
+To set up 2FA for pgAdmin, you must configure the Two-factor Authentication settings in *config_local.py* or *config_system.py* (see the :ref:`config.py <config_py>` documentation) on the system where pgAdmin is installed in Server mode.
 You can copy these settings from *config.py* file and